 If you suffered damages because of your insurance company's bad faith, we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE to discuss your case with an experienced California insurance plaintiff's attorney.
+Call us at (855) LAWFIRM to discuss your case with an experienced California insurance plaintiff's attorney.

 We also have offices in Las Vegas and Reno to serve your needs if you were injured by an insurer's bad faith duty to defend in Nevada.